artem-pashynskyi/data-structures-and-algorithms/README.md

         - isPerfect() - Math.pow(2, height(root)+1)-1 == size(root)

     - Heaps:
-        - Complete (All levels should be full of nodes and levels should be filled from the left to the right).
+        - Is a Complete Binary Tree (All levels should be full of nodes and levels should be filled from the left to the right).
             - Each child of the Heap should be equal or smaller than parent.
 If not we need to bubble it up.
             - Min Heap (Root is smallest) - Default heap, PriorityQueue<Integer> heap = new PriorityQueue<>(); can be used.
             - Max Heap (Root is largest)  - PriorityQueue<Integer> heap = new PriorityQueue<>(Comparator.reverseOrder()); can be used.